CanadianADLlab/UnityXRTools/README.md

 <br>
 ButtonTypes ShootButton -> The fire button
 <br>
-bool IsReloadingEnabled -> Whether or not the gun needs to reload, if false the gun will never run out of ammo
+bool IsReloadingEnabled -> Whether the gun needs to reload, if false the gun will never run out of ammo
 <br>
 int ClipSize -> if InfiniteAmmo is false this is how many bullets you can shoot before requiring a reload
 <br>